bunnhimaybe/1583_SoftwareDesignI/hw5/README.md

 ## 	Greeting

 > 	Hello!
 We're going to play a game.

 ## 	Results

 If the user guesses a number that is too low:
 > 	Go higher!

 If the user guesses a number that is too high:
 > 	Go lower!

 ## 	Errors

+The range is not within the valid range.
+> 	ERROR: OUT OF BOUNDS
+> 	I can only use numbers between -32768 and 32767.
+Try again!

-There are no valid integers between the given boundaries.
+There are no valid integers between the given minimum and maximum.
-> 	ERROR!: RANGE
+> 	ERROR!: INVALID RANGE
 > 	There are no valid integers between the given range.
 Try again!

 The number of guesses is invalid.
 > 	ERROR!: GUESSES
 > 	You should enter a positive number.
 Try again!

+The guess is an invalid number.
+> 	ERROR: INVALID GUESS
+> 	That number is not in the range you gave me.
+Try again!

 The same number is guessed more than once.
 > 	ERROR!: DUPLICATE GUESS
 > 	You've already guessed that number.
 Try again!

-The guess is an invalid number.
-> 	ERROR: INVALID GUESS
-> 	That number is not in the range you gave me.
-Try again!

-The range is not within the valid range.
-> 	ERROR: OUT OF BOUNDS
-> 	That number is not within the valid bounds.

 ## 	Grading